Ritual wine cup (jue)

 China

-This cup is a rare and important example of a Yuan dynasty dated ritual bronze for an official Confucian temple.
-Its inscription states that it was cast in 1294 for the Confucian school of Wu County (now Suzhou, Jiangsu Province).
-Based on historical texts, this project was completed between 1293 and 1295 and was supervised by two scholar officials: Li Gan and Fang Wenbao.
-Both names appear in the inscription cast onto this vessel to commemorate their sponsorship.
-The Wu County vessels are the earliest group of ritual bronzes that bear dated inscriptions from the Yuan dynasty.
-The practice of producing vessels for official Confucian schools with dated dedications set a precedent that continued for the next seven hundred years.
+The inscription under its lip states that the cup was cast in 1294 for the Confucian school of Wu County (now Suzhou, Jiangsu Province).
+It was part of a larger project that was completed between 1293 and 1295 and supervised by two scholar-officials, Li Gan and Fang Wenbao.
+The Cernuschi cup nearby was from the same group but cast one year earlier.
+The Wu County vessels are the earliest ritual bronzes that bear dated inscriptions from the Yuan dynasty.

 Open Access